fl101/awardfares-blog/_posts/2024-07-02-round-trip-award-flights.md

 - AwardFares is perfect for [helping you build complex itineraries](https://blog.awardfares.com/journey-planner/), even beyond round-trips.
 Today, as the rules of each frequent flyer program are different, our tool does not account for the different discounts when showing the prices.
 This means that **you will always see the price as if booking one-way**.
 You can hit the *Book* button for the final calculation and perform the final simulation on the program's page.
 - You can use this tool to build round-trip itineraries even for programs that only allow one-way tickets.
 - Using the Journey Planner to plan for Stopovers or Round-The-World tickets (RTW) is also possible.
+In this case, the booking link (*Book* button) won't take you to the airline's portal with the right information.
+In most cases you'd have to call the airline to book those itineraries.

 ## FAQ